 This is a fantastic selection of different papers of varying sizes for use in origami models.
 There are 30 different sheets in this pack.

-Various grades of membership available, including:
+Various grades of membership available, check BOS website for current prices

 The origami society for the United States of America.
 They have a very good magazine shop, and resources.
 They organise conventions and a range of informal folding sessions.
+Read my review of the OrigamiUSA 2016 convention.

-Recommendations for Children
+Origami Gift Recommendations for Children

 This is a kit containing 2 booklets, covering 20 projects to make.
 96 sheets of origami paper are included, preprinted with patterns appropriate for these models.
-It is a similar kit to Lafosse & Alexander’s Butterfly Kit, which I reviewed here.
+It is a similar kit to Lafosse & Alexander’s Butterfly Kit, which I reviewed previously.

 This is a really interesting book as it focuses in models from around the world, but also different parts of the world where these models come from.
 There are 100 sheets of paper included with the pack.
 Models are accessible from 8 years and up.